johnnguyenn77/iparo/README.md

 # IPARO Implementation with IPFS

 This repository contains a basic implementation of InterPlanetary Archival Record Objects (IPAROs) using IPFS based on a [proposal](https://github.com/johnnguyenn77/iparo/blob/main/proposal.pdf) by Dr. Sawood Alam.
-The implementation demonstrates the creation, storage, linking, and retrieval of IPAROs with two variations of linkages:
+The implementation demonstrates the creation, storage, linking, and retrieval of IPAROs

-1. Each node links to all preceding nodes.
-2. Each node only links to the prior node.

 ## Prerequisites

-1. **IPFS**: Install IPFS and ensure it's running on your system.
-Follow the [IPFS installation guide](https://docs.ipfs.io/install/) for instructions (we recommend [IPFS Kubo](https://docs.ipfs.tech/install/command-line/)).
-2. **Python**: Ensure Python is installed on your system.
+1. **Python**: Ensure Python is installed on your system.
 This repository uses Python 3.
-3. **Virtual Environment**: Create a virtual environment and activate it
+2. **Virtual Environment**: Create a virtual environment and activate it

     ```bash
     python -m venv venv
     ./venv/Scripts/activate
     ```

-4. **Requests Library**: Install the prerequisites listed in the `requirements.txt` file.
+3. **Prerequisites**: Install the prerequisites listed in the `requirements.txt` file.

    ```bash
    pip install -r requirements.txt